MPI-IS/Grassmann-Averages-PCA/README.txt

 1- Preparation
 ----------------------------------------------------------------

-The GrassmannAveragePCA C++ library depends on
+The GrassmannAveragesPCA C++ library depends on
 - Boost C++ (www.boost.org)
 - cmake 2.8.11+
 - Matlab 2013a+ (optional bindings).
 A previous version might be used, see §Matlab.